Thank you to everyone that attended this year's event. Information regarding the 2018 conference will be avaliable soon.

-Central Banking Publications is pleased to announce the dates of its 5th annual National Asset-Liability Management Americas symposium which will take place in Mexico City, Mexico on 12-13 May, 2016.
+Central Banking Publications is pleased to announce the dates of its 6th annual National Asset-Liability Management Americas conference which will take place in Mexico City, Mexico on 11-12 May, 2017.

-These issues are making it ever more difficult for reserve managers and it's vital to stay on top of potential changes in the market which we could see arriving around the corner.
-Central Banking Publications invites you to attend Nalm Americas where delegates are able to discuss solutions with their peers.
-Over two days, Nalm Americas will host interactive panels, thought-provoking presentations and invaluable networking opportunities to share insights and experiences on managing foreign exchange and sovereign wealth.
+Issues such as these are making it ever more difficult for reserve managers and it's vital to stay on top of potential changes in the market which we could see arriving around the corner.
+Central Banking Publications invites you to attend NALM Americas 2017 where delegates are able to discuss solutions to these changes with their peers.
+Over two days, NALM Americas will host interactive panels, thought-provoking presentations and invaluable networking opportunities to share insights and experiences on managing foreign exchange and sovereign wealth.

 Key topics this year include: